bmwcarit/Emma/doc/readme-emma.md

 * The types used in the description:
     * `<GENERIC_KEY_VALUE_PAIRS>` are the key-value pairs discussed in the [Formal definition of the generic configuration](#formal-definition-of-the-generic-configuration) chapter
     * `<CONFIG_FILE>` is a string
-* You must assign a patterns config file for each configID by defining the **patternsPath** key
+* You must assign a patterns configuration file for each configID by defining the **patternsPath** key
-* If the configId contains virtual address spaces, you must assign a config file describing them by defining **virtualSectionsPath** key
+* If the configId contains virtual address spaces, you must assign a configuration file describing them by defining **virtualSectionsPath** key
-* The assigned config files have to be in the same folder as the globalConfig.json
+* The assigned configuration files have to be in the same folder as the globalConfig.json
-* The config files don't need to be different for each configID (for example you can use the same virtual sections config file for all the configIDs)
+* The configuration files don't need to be different for each configID (for example you can use the same virtual sections configuration file for all the configIDs)

 #### `patterns*.json`
-The patterns config files define regex patterns for finding the mapfiles, monolith files and processing their content.
+The patterns configuration files define regex patterns for finding the mapfiles, monolith files and processing their content.
 They belong to the `configID` they were assigned to in the `globalConfigs.json`.

-These config files have to have the following format:
+These configuration files have to have the following format:

 ```json
 {